In this section

 All floors are managed by a registered nurse, who assesses when extra carers may be needed if your care needs change.

-We have a 24-hour nurse call system installed in all our residents’'rooms and make use of automated monitoring technology to check residents' breathing and movements while asleep, which alerts nursing staff at a central monitoring location to any possible issues that could require staff to intervene.
+We have a 24-hour nurse call system installed in all our residents’ rooms and make use of automated monitoring technology to check residents’ breathing and movements while asleep, which alerts nursing staff at a central monitoring location to any possible issues which could require staff to intervene.
 We have a dedicated activities co-ordinator who organises internal and external activities for all residents to enjoy.

 Please note that the actual level of care that each resident will receive in our home will depend on their individual care needs.